vuw-research-computing/raapoi-docs/docs/examples.md

     Author Andre
 ```

-This will build an ubuntu 16.04 container that will eventually run on Räpooi which runs Centos.
+This will build an ubuntu 16.04 container that will eventually run on Rāpooi which runs Centos.
 This container has a runscript which just echos back any arguments sent to the container when your start it up.

 Build the container *locally* with sudo and singularity
 ```bash
 sudo singularity build inputexample.sif input_args_example.def
 ```

-This will build an image that you can't modify any further and is immediately suitable to run on Räpooi
+This will build an image that you can't modify any further and is immediately suitable to run on Rāpooi
 Copy this file to raapoi via sftp
 ```bash
 sftp <username>@raapoi.vuw.ac.nz